Darnell Mooney Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 Recent Performances

-- In last week's game against the Lions, Mooney was targeted eight times and recorded five catches for 123 yards (24.6 yards per reception).
+- In last week's game against the Lions, Mooney was targeted eight times and racked up five catches for 123 yards (24.6 yards per reception).

-- Mooney has caught 13 passes (on 30 targets) for 285 yards (95.0 per game) and two touchdowns over his last three games.
+- Mooney's 30 targets have resulted in 13 catches for 285 yards (95.0 ypg) and two touchdowns over his last three games.

 Mooney's Chicago Teammates